+5.3 Definition of “Underserved”

 While there are specific definitions for Hard-to-Reach and Disadvantaged Communities, there is no clear definition of “underserved.”
 While a number of options were discussed, the EMWG members preferred to present a non-consensus issue given the time for this process.
 There are three proposed approaches outlined below, with a table of member positions at the end of this section.
 Before delving into the specific options, it is important to note that the Equity Metrics Workshop input yielded a number of additional considerations for who might be deemed “underserved” that extend beyond setting inclusive definitions:

 Some customers will be left behind not because they do not fit into one of the defined categories, but rather because of ongoing systemic racism that continues to influence where funding is invested and how programs are designed.